ryanlukkreung/bradonomics.com/_pages/now.md

+---
+title: Now
+permalink: /now/
+---

+A [now page](https://sivers.org/nowff) is an easy way to share a bird's eye view of my recent activities and adventures.
+Instead of posting constant updates on social media, this page will provide a simple overview of what I'm up to.

+If you are interested in learning more about now pages, Derek Sivers explains how he started the [Now Pages Movement](https://nownownow.com/about).

 ## Work

-- Admin for a natural language acquisition program
+- Investigating online lessons for a natural language acquisition program
-- Thailand tour operator
-- Freelance language tutoring & translation
+- Continuing freelance language tutoring & translation work

 ## Reading & Recently Read